noahpresler/React-Tutorial/README.md

 ### The Component's Render Function

-They key function for this step is the ```render``` function inside.
+The key function for this step is the ```render``` function inside.
 This returns the HTML that will later get posted to the DOM and displayed in your borwser.

 The render function is called whenever the component is initially rendered and whenver state/props change (we will get into this part later!).